Drug Metabolism Cardiovascular Pharmacology Heavy Metals Toxicology

-Dr. El-Kadi is a professor in the Faculty of Pharmacy and Pharmaceutical Sciences at the University of Alberta (Edmonton, Alberta, Canada) since 2001.
+Dr. El-Kadi is a professor in the Faculty of Pharmacy and Pharmaceutical Sciences at the University of Alberta, Edmonton, Alberta, Canada since 2001.
 At University of Alberta he moved through the ranks from Assistant to Full Professor.
-He was the Chair of Pharmaceutical Sciences Division (2005-2008), Director of Graduate Studies (2008-2009), and the Associate Dean for Research and Graduate Studies (2009-2013).
+He was the Chair of Pharmaceutical Sciences Division (2005-2008), Director of Graduate Studies (2008-2009), Assistant Dean International (2016-2019) and the Associate Dean for Research and Graduate Studies (2009-2013 & 2019-current).
+Dr. El-Kadi was the Dean of College of Pharmacy at Qatar University, Doha, Qatar (2013-2016).
 Dr. El-Kadi received his BSc in Pharmacy and MSc in Pharmacology from Tripoli and Benghazi University (Libya) in 1990 and 1994, respectively.
 In 1999 he received his PhD in Pharmacology from University of Montreal (Montreal, Quebec, Canada).
 Thereafter, he did postdoctoral training in Molecular Toxicology at the University of Western Ontario (London, Ontario, Canada).

 Research in my lab is focused on three specific areas: